-Anaerobic digestion of biomass waste consists of the breakdown of organic wastes by microorganisms in an oxygen deficient environment that produces biogas that can be burned as an energy source.
-Just like traditional fossil fuels, biogas can be used as a transportation fuel through an internal combustion engine or to generate electricity through a combustion turbine or a steam turbine.
-An additional benefit to converting biogas to energy is that it prevents the methane from being emitted into the atmosphere.
-Because methane has a greenhouse gas heat trapping effect 28 to 36 times that of carbon dioxide, its conversion to energy provides an added environmental benefit [1].
+Anaerobic digestion of biomass waste consists of the breakdown of organic wastes by microorganisms in an oxygen-deficient environment that produces biogas that can be burned as an energy source.
+Like traditional fossil fuels, biogas can be used as a transportation fuel through an internal combustion engine or to generate electricity through a combustion or steam turbine.
+An additional benefit to converting biogas to energy is that it prevents methane from being emitted into the atmosphere.
+Because methane has a greenhouse gas heat-trapping effect 27 to 30 times that of carbon dioxide, its conversion to energy provides an added environmental benefit [1].